 • There are no identified ethical or regulatory concerns of the described technique, device application, or biologic.

-A minimum of three (3) WOC members will review each piece of educational content for the minimum criteria, and will then preliminarily vote to allow or reject the media.
+A minimum of three (3) WOC delegates will review each piece of educational content for the minimum criteria, and will then preliminarily vote to allow or reject the media.
 If accepted, the material will then undergo a formal vote by the WOC before posting on the website.

 Website Oversight committee